tirthraj07/tirthraj07/README.md

 - [Dynamic Heap Memory Allocator with Integrated Mark-and-Sweep Garbage Collector](https://github.com/tirthraj07/Memory-Allocator): This project is a Custom C++ Memory Allocator made from scratch.
 Implementation of 'malloc' and 'new' in C++ with integrated Stop-the-World Mark-and-Sweep Garbage Collector

+### Java

+- [Chord-DHT](https://github.com/tirthraj07/Chord-DHT) : A basic implementation of Chord Based Distributed Hash Table for Distributed Systems

+### Cloud

+- [Scalable-Java-App](https://github.com/tirthraj07/Scalable-Java-App): Deployed a Spring Boot application on AWS using Packer, Terraform and Ansbile.
+Used : RDS, VPC Subnets, IAM, EC2 instances and Application Load Balancer.

+### Machine Learning

+- [LLM From Scratch](https://github.com/tirthraj07/LLMs-Tutorial): Building a Large Language model from Scratch

 ### Web

+- [Guardian360](https://github.com/tirthraj07/Guardian360): Guardian360 is an emergency alert system developed for Techfiesta 2025, a 24-hour hackathon organized by the Pune Institute of Computer Technology.
+The project was undertaken as part of the Women and Child Safety domain, addressing the problem statement titled Emergency Alert System.
+It is a system that would allow users to send a distress signal to predefined contacts, complete with their real-time location and a brief message.
+The solution needed to include a mobile app interface for sending alerts and a robust backend server to process and relay these alerts efficiently.

 - [Scalp Smart](https://github.com/tirthraj07/ScalpSmart): Scalp Smart is a platform designed to predict baldness stages using AI and computer vision technologies.
 It analyzes images uploaded by users and provides predictions ranging from Normal to various stages of baldness (Stage 1, Stage 2, Stage 3, Bald).
 Additionally, the platform recommends products tailored to individual needs.